Inventorum-Development-Team/IDT_XCOM_Reach/README.txt

 ###### LICENSE: ######
 ######################

-Halo Reach © Microsoft Corporation.
+Halo Reach & Halo 3 © Microsoft Corporation.
 "XCOM Reach" was created under Microsoft's "Game Content Usage Rules" using assets from Halo Reach and Halo 3, and it is not endorsed by or affiliated with Microsoft.